com-480-data-visualization/datavis-project-2022-nomorebugs/README.md

 This visualization is designed to attract users to select the personality they are interested in and explore the basic characteristics of each type.
 There will be four groups of bar: Introversion (I) & Extraversion (E), Sensing (S) & Intuition (N),Feeling (F) & Thinking (T), Perceiving (P) & Judging (J).
 Users can therefore select between 16 MBTI personalities.

 ### Type figure
 This part will change according to the chosen type.
-A firgure that shows the characteristic of this type of person will appear.
+A figure that shows the characteristic of this type of person will appear.
 This may help users better match people of this personality with their friend in real life.

 ### Type description
 This part will change according to the chosen type.
 A description of the characteristic of this type of person will appear.

 ### World distribution of the type
-This visualisation aims to help users to know the distribution of specific type in the world.
+This visualization aims to help users to know the distribution of specific type in the world.
 The dataset used for this visualization is How the MBTI types are distributed around the world: [MBTI-TYPES Data](https://www.kaggle.com/datasets/yamaerenay/mbtitypes-full).
 Users can move their mouse to see the percentage of this kind of personality in different countries.

 ### Birthday distribution of the type
 This part aims to give users intuition about the birthday distribution of this type.
 The dataset used for this visualization is MBTI types and birthdays: [MBTI and Birthdays](https://www.kaggle.com/datasets/dakotagravitt/mbti-and-birthdays).

 ### Cloud of frequently used worlds of people with this type
 People with different personalities may have different commonly used words, and the length of posts on Twitter may also vary according to personality.
-We belive a word cloud is an intuitive visualization to show these differences vividly.
+We believe a word cloud is an intuitive visualization to show these differences vividly.
 The dataset used for this visualization is Posts by people of different MBTI types: [(MBTI) Myers-Briggs Personality Type Dataset](https://www.kaggle.com/datasets/datasnaek/mbti-type).

+## Extra ideas

+We believe that the above visualizations are sufficient to help users acquaint with MBTI, but we think a match between personalities and famous movie characters may help users understand MBTI in a more interesting and vivid way.

+We can use MBTI types of movie characters: [Movie Character MBTI Dataset](https://www.kaggle.com/datasets/subinium/movie-character-mbti-dataset) to create another page of Harry Potter Universe MBTI or Marvel Universe MBTI, so that users can click on their favorite character, and know his/her MBTI personality and frequently used words, and things alike.